 Special Enrollment Period for New Citizens

 A special enrollment period is available for your state’s exchange when you become a U.S. citizen or gain lawfully present status.
-This particular enrollment period lasts 60 days from when you became a U.S. citizen or gained lawfully present status.
+This enrollment period lasts 60 days from when you became a U.S. citizen or gained lawfully present status.
 Special enrollment periods are also available to those experiencing qualifying life events, such as a marriage or divorce.

 Costs Associated With Health Insurance